jcatrouillet/strava/README.md

   a) an image with your days of the year with activities (file named active_days_<year>.jpg) like this one:
 ![example of graph generated](https://github.com/jcatrouillet/strava/blob/main/active_days_2022.jpg)

-  b) a console output like that:
+  b) a console output that you can use to create your own presentation like [that](https://github.com/jcatrouillet/strava/blob/main/Strava%20stats%202022.odp).
+Here is a sample output:

 ```
 Analyzing year 2022